 Another day at Lisa Lashes School of Music, and I thank the music gods that I can keep coming back to the school that no-one wants to leave.
 Watching students develop over the weeks of the course is an inspiration that will stay with me for years.
-Today I am shadowing one of the current students, Cayden, who may just be the next Ed Sheeran.
+Today I am shadowing one of my current students, Cayden, who may just be the next Ed Sheeran.

 17 years old, with a calm and relaxed air, Cayden walks in with a guitar almost as tall as he is.
-I’ve already listened to one of his tracks this morning and I am struck by how much potential we have in the next generation.
+I’ve already listened to one of his tracks this morning, and I am struck by how much potential we have in the next generation.
 Here is a young man, completely focused on music, churning out tracks and songs that make the hairs on your arms stand up.
 (Certainly makes you consider your own potential).

 But for Cayden, it’s his song that he’s looking forward to hearing.

 Sitting in the studio now and the plugins are loading.
 We hold our breath as his song launches from the speakers.
-We are transported into the vision of the world from the eyes of a 17 year old who is noticing and understanding ‘how beautiful life can be’.
+We are transported into the vision of the world from the eyes of a 17 year old who is noticing and understanding how beautiful life can be.

 Most people would be overwhelmed by hearing their own music played with orchestral elements and effects, but Cayden is straight on the ball with how it can be made better.
 “Maybe we can add some drums, and speed it up”.
 Tutors work with him to shape the song further into what he envisions.
 And seeing them all work together, two generations of musicians…

-There’s so much potential, in these students, in the tutors…and in you as well.
+There’s so much potential in these students, in the tutors…and in you as well.
 The Lisa Lashes School of Music is being rolled out all over the country, already established in Manchester and Northampton.
 And more opening in London and Cambridge.
 Will you be the next person to step through our doors to discover your potential?

 I know that I will be humming the track for the rest of the day, and I am already eager to hear his new work.